French occupation of Malta

-The French occupation of Malta lasted from 1798 to 1800.
-It was established when the Order of Saint John surrendered to Napoleon Bonaparte following the French landing in June 1798.
+The island of Malta was occupied by France from 1798 to 1800.
+The Knights Hospitaller surrendered to Napoleon Bonaparte following the French landing in June 1798.
 In Malta, the French established a constitutional tradition in Maltese history (as part of the French Republic), granted free education for all, and theoretically established freedom of the press, although only the pro-French newspaper Journal de Malte was actually published during the occupation.

 The French abolished nobility, slavery, the feudal system, and the inquisition.
 The only remaining architectural reminder of the French occupation is probably the defacement of most coats of arms on the façades of buildings of the knights.
 The Maltese soon rebelled against the French and drove the French garrison into Valletta and the Grand Harbour fortifications where they were besieged for more than two years.
 The French surrendered Malta when their food supplies were about to run out.

 French invasion of Malta

 On 19 May 1798, a French fleet sailed from Toulon, escorting an expeditionary force of over 30,000 men under General Napoleon Bonaparte.
 The force was destined for Egypt, Bonaparte seeking to expand French influence in Asia and force Britain to make peace in the French Revolutionary Wars, which had begun in 1792.
 Sailing southeast, the convoy collected additional transports from Italian ports and at 05:30 on 9 June arrived off Valletta.
 At this time, Malta and its neighbouring islands were ruled by the Order of Saint John, an old and influential feudal order that Holy Roman Empire's Frederick Barbarossa had pledged his protection to.
 The Order was weakened by the loss of most of their revenue during the French Revolution.
 Nevertheless Grandmaster Ferdinand von Hompesch zu Bolheim, refused Bonaparte's demand that his entire convoy be allowed to enter Grand Harbour and take on supplies, insisting that Malta's neutrality meant that only two ships could enter at a time.

 On receiving this reply, Bonaparte immediately ordered his fleet to bombard Valletta and, on 11 June, General Louis Baraguey d'Hilliers directed an amphibious operation in which several thousand soldiers landed at seven strategic sites around the island.
 Many of the French Knights deserted the order (although some fought for it valiantly), and the remaining Knights failed to mount a meaningful resistance.
 Approximately 2,000 native Maltese militia resisted for 24 hours, retreating to Valletta once the city of Mdina fell to General Claude-Henri Belgrand de Vaubois.
 Although Valletta was strong enough to hold out against a lengthy siege, Bonaparte negotiated a surrender with Hompesch, who agreed to turn Malta and all of its resources over to the French in exchange for estates and pensions in France for himself and his knights.
 Bonaparte then established a French garrison on the islands, leaving 4,000 men under Vaubois while he and the rest of the expeditionary force sailed eastwards for Alexandria on 19 June.